 Hearing loss often leads to frustration and depression, causing people to feel isolated in situations they once enjoyed.
 But it doesn’t have to be that way.

 If you, or someone you love, suffers from hearing loss, Ashford Clinic can help.
-Our Doctor of Audiology will perform a hearing health consultation and exam, including a hearing test, to assess hearing loss and work with the patient to develop a strategy to overcome hearing deficits.
+Our skilled staff will perform a hearing health consultation and exam, including a hearing test, to assess hearing loss and work with the patient to develop a strategy to overcome hearing deficits.

 Treatment for hearing loss